spk-22/Mal-Aware/README.md

 * pandas
 * numpy
 * scikit-learn
-* (Potentially other libraries depending on your model choice, e.g., TensorFlow, PyTorch, XGBoost)
+* (Potentially other libraries e.g., TensorFlow, PyTorch, XGBoost)

 **(If you have a `requirements.txt` file, mention it here and how to install dependencies.)**